bluerobotics/br-equipment-control-app/README.md

 On first launch, the app will prompt you to add a device folder.

-Otherwise, click the **Add Device** button at the bottom of the **Device Pane** (right side) and navigate to your device repository folder (e.g., `pressboi/`).
-The device will load and appear in the device pane.
+Otherwise, click the **Add Device** button at the bottom of the **Device Manager** (right side) and navigate to your device repository folder (e.g., `pressboi/`).
+The device will load and appear in the Device Manager.

 ### 2.4.
 Connect to Your Device

 The app automatically discovers devices on your network.
 If your device is connected:
 - **Via USB**: Plug in the USB cable - the app will detect it automatically
-- **Via Ethernet**: The device will appear in the device pane once discovered on UDP port 6272
+- **Via Ethernet**: The device will appear in the Device Manager once discovered on UDP port 6272

-Right-click the device in the device pane to select your connection method (USB or Network).
+Right-click the device in the Device Manager to select your connection method (USB or Network).

 ### 2.5.
 Start Automating